apigee-127/bagpipes/README.md

     DEBUG=pipes

+You can get more debug information from the fittings with:

+    DEBUG=pipes:fittings

 You can also emit the actual output from each step by enabling pipes:content:

     DEBUG=pipes:content

-Finally, you can enable both the flow and content by using a wildcard:
+Finally, you can enable all the pipes debugging by using a wildcard:

     DEBUG=pipes*

+## Change Log

+* 0.1.0
+  * Breaking changes
+    * pipesConfig directories (userFittingsDirs, userViewsDirs, userControllersDirs) are now all arrays
+    * context.headers is now an object (key-value pairs) instead of an array

 Enjoy!